lclaytont/hwp/todo_scaffold/README.md

 ---

 What we need to create is called a scaffold.
 What’s that?
+Execute `$ rails g scaffold`:

 ```
-$ rails g scaffold

 Usage:
   rails generate scaffold NAME [field[:type][:index] field[:type][:index]] [options]
 ...